This post and its photos may contain affiliate links, view our disclosure policy.

 The Pictured Rocks National Lakeshore are a beauty to behold.
 See mother nature’s grand creations of sandstone cliffs and sand dunes.

 With 17 waterfalls in Alger County, you can have many adventures discovering some of them.
 Stop in at the Munising Visitors Center to pick up a waterfall map.
-Our favorite falls include Alger, Munising, Scott.
+Our favorite falls include Alger, Munising, and Scott.

 From the water, get up close to miles of Pictured Rocks as you take an enjoyable cruise or thrilling ride on a jet boat.